uhppoted/uhppoted-lib-go/README.md

 u        Uhppoted struct initialised with the bind address, broadcast address, etc timeout  maximum time to wait for a response from a controller

-Returns a list of all controllers that responded to the request within the timeout interval.
+Returns an array of `GetControllerResponse`.

 ```

 ### `GetController`
+Returns the sytem information for the requested access controller.

 ```
 GetController(u Uhppoted, controller TController, timeout time.Duration)